postmanlabs/labs-docs/src/pages/docs/sending-requests/capturing-request-data/capturing-http-requests.md

 * <img alt="External link icon" src="https://assets.postman.com/postman-docs/icon-delete-v9.jpg" width="12px" style="vertical-align:middle;margin-bottom:5px"> - delete the cookie.

 The bottom right corner shows the total time of the capture session, along with the total size of captured traffic.
 If you want to temporarily stop the capture session, select the **Pause** button, and select **Resume** to restart it.

 ### Step 5: Stop the debug session and proxy

 When you're done with your debug session, select **Stop** in the lower right corner.
-This will finish the debug session, and results will be saved in the **History** tab.
+This will finish the debug session, and results of the debug session will be saved in the **History** tab.

 After stopping the session, the proxy is still running.
 Select the **Capture Requests** icon in the Postman footer, and you can either start another debug session, or select **Disable proxy** to turn off the proxy.